-Although our system has an adequate amount of water to meet present and future demands, there are a number of reasons why it is important to conserve water:
+Although our system has an adequate amount of water to meet present and future demands, there are several reasons why it is important to conserve water:

-- Saving water saves energy and some of the costs associated with both of these necessities of life; - Saving water reduces the cost of energy required to pump water and the need to construct costly new wells, pumping systems and water towers; and - Saving water lessens the strain on the water system during a dry spell or drought, helping to avoid severe water use restrictions so that essential fire fighting needs are met.
+- Saving water saves energy and some of the costs associated with both necessities of life. - Saving water reduces the cost of energy required to pump water and the need to construct costly new wells, pumping systems and water towers; and - Saving water lessens the strain on the water system during a dry spell or drought, helping to avoid severe water use restrictions so that essential fire fighting needs are met.

 You can play a role in conserving water by becoming conscious of the amount of water your household is using, and by looking for ways to use less whenever you can.
 It is not hard to conserve water.
 Conservation tips include:

-- Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
+- ♦ Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
 So, get a run for your money and load it to capacity. - Turn off the tap when brushing your teeth. - Check every faucet in your home for leaks.
 Just a slow drip can waste 15 to 20 gallons a day.
-Fix it up and you can save almost 6,000 gallons per year. - Check your toilets for leaks by putting a few drops of food coloring in the tank, watch for a few minutes to see if the color shows up in the bowl.
+Fix it and you can save almost 6,000 gallons per year. - Check your toilets for leaks by putting a few drops of food coloring in the tank, watch for a few minutes to see if the color shows up in the bowl.
 It is not uncommon to lose up to 100 gallons a day from one of these otherwise invisible toilet leaks.
-Fix it and you save more than 30,000 gallons a year.
+Fix it and you save more than 30,000 gallons a year. - Use your water meter to detect hidden leaks.
+Simply turn off all taps and water using appliances, then check the meter after 15 minutes.
+If it moved, you have a leak.

-CLOSING

-Thank you for allowing us to continue providing your family with quality drinking water this year.
-In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.
+CLOSING Thank you for allowing us to continue providing your family with quality drinking water this year.
+To maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all our customers.
 The costs of these improvements may be reflected in the rate structure.
 Rate adjustments may be necessary to address improvements.
 We ask that all our customers help us protect our water sources, which are the heart of our community.